thesuman74/portfolio/_pages/about.md

   - Mastered Python programming and its applications in data science and machine learning.

 ## Contact
-Feel free to connect with me via [LinkedIn](https://www.linkedin.com/in/johndoe) or email at johndoe@email.com.
+Feel free to connect with contacts above .
 I am open to collaboration and always eager to learn and contribute to exciting machine learning projects.

 Let's shape the future together!